Vision-and-Learning-Lab-UAlberta/home/content/authors/siyuanli/_index.md

 - Lab Members
 ---

-Siyuan Li is a Phd student under the supervision of Dr.Li Cheng.
+Siyuan Li is a Phd student under the supervision of Dr.Li Cheng and Dr.Xingyu Li.
 Her work now focuses on modeling stylized 3D character motions and animations.